 - Gain some elevation over Tokyo – Six Amazing Tokyo Viewpoints

-Another quirky dining experience that deserves a spot on the weird things to do in Tokyo list is the Kawaii Monster Cafe.
-Recently visited by Netflix’s Queer Eye cast while filming in Japan, this cafe serves you rainbow, monster-themed foods and drinks in an out-of-this world setting.
+The Kawaii Monster Cafe is another quirky dining experience that deserves a spot on the weird things to do in Tokyo list.
+It was visited by Netflix’s Queer Eye cast while filming in Japan, and is known for serving rainbow, monster-themed foods and drinks in an out-of-this world setting.

 7. Eat burgers with rice buns